samuelwilliams413/samuelwilliams413.github.io/digi/index.md

 ## The steps

 - [ ] Get a IX20
-- [ ] Single point of definition for device
 - [ ] Replace all tests
 	- [ ] Modem Sanity
 	- [ ] apparmor